King Arthur Baking: Relocation

+Conversion to employee-owned structure and expansion into retail

 Sands, Taylor & Wood Company converted to an employee-owned business structure in 1996, and also changed its name to The King Arthur Flour Co., Inc., reflecting its principal brand.
 The company has been 100% employee-owned through an Employee Stock Ownership Plan (ESOP) since 2004.
 Employees who log more than 800 hours of work per year following their first year of employment are eligible to become owners through the ESOP.
+In 2007 it became a B corporation.

-The employee-owned company has been named one of the Best Places to Work in Vermont every year since the inception of the award in 2006.
+As of 2014 the company had been named one of the Best Places to Work in Vermont every year since the inception of the award in 2006.
+In 2016 it was named Company of the Year by the Employee Stock Ownership Plan Association.

-Flagship bakery and store

-In 2000, King Arthur Flour opened a new flagship bakery, café, retail store, and school in Norwich, Vermont, which offers classes and demonstrations to bakers of all skill levels.
+In 2016 the company opened a second baking school in Burlington, Washington, at the Washington State University Bread Lab.